mobilecoinfoundation/mcips/text/0049-network-ids.md

    * For example, when using Metamask, a user can select whether to talk to mainnet, an L2 network, or a test network, via a dropdown menu, and see what network they are currently talking to here.
      Even if we don't support dynamic switching of networks in a particular client, we can still display the network id somewhere, so that the users can discover TEST vs. PROD easily, without changing any of the other codepaths that we want to test.
    * This could be as simple as, if the network id is not prod, then the network id is displayed in a textbox in the upper right corner.
+Or, the network can be inspected from somewhere in the menu.
-   * So instead of "TESTGOOG", you still see the ticker "GOOG", but "TEST" appears in the user interface.
+   * So instead of "TESTGOOG", you still see the ticker "GOOG", but "TEST" appears in the user interface somewhere else.
 * All of our dev, test, and prod environments currently have names that can naturally be adopted for this purpose.
 * Network id can be our primary method of "de-conflicting" and preventing mixing of networks.
 * We won't have to solve this again every time we add a new feature to consensus, and we can simplify future designs by reducing requirements.